Quantum Software Engineering: Landscapes and Horizons: Quantum Software Engineering

 Software engineering is a problem-solving process with roots in behavioral, engineering, project management, computer science, programming, cost management, and mathematical science.
 According to~\cite{fuggetta2000software}, the software engineering process can be defined as follows:

-{\it "A software process can be defined as the coherent set of policies, organizational structures, technologies, procedures, and artifacts that are needed to conceive, develop, deploy, and maintain a software product."}

-For the definition of software engineering, the IEEE has developed a 'standard' definition~\cite{ieee1990ieee} for classical software engineering as follows:
+{\it “A software process can be defined as the coherent set of policies, organizational structures, technologies, procedures, and artifacts that are needed to conceive, develop, deploy, and maintain a software product.”} For the definition of software engineering, the IEEE has developed a `standard' definition~\cite{ieee1990ieee} for classical software engineering as follows:

-{\it "(1) The application of a systematic, disciplined, quantifiable approach to the development, operation, and maintenance of software; that is, the application of engineering to software.
-(2) The study of approaches as in (1)."} Fritz Bauer~\cite{naur1969software} first stated the definition of software engineering as following:
+{\it “(1) The application of a systematic, disciplined, quantifiable approach to the development, operation, and maintenance of software; that is, the application of engineering to software.
+(2) The study of approaches as in (1).”} Fritz Bauer~\cite{naur1969software} first stated the definition of software engineering as follows:

-{\it "The establishment and use of sound engineering principles in order to obtain economically software that is reliable and works efficiently on real machines."}
+{\it “The establishment and use of sound engineering principles in order to obtain economically software that is reliable and works efficiently on real machines.”}